“What European Territory Today and Tomorrow?”

 B-1040 Brussels, Belgium

-Please find below the programme of the ESPON Day.
+Please find below the programme of the ESPON Day and the presentations.

 Contact the ESPON Coordination Unit (firstname.lastname@example.org) should you need further information.

 This event is organised within the framework of the

 ESPON Communication Plan - Action Plan for 2014

 |Programme Version 8 October 2014||260.69 KB|